-The aim of this research project is to explore how interactive technologies (e.g., mobile apps, wearable technology, Internet of Things applications, etc.) can support stroke survivors in their transition from the hospital to their homes.
+The aim of this research project is to explore how interactive technologies, such as mobile apps and wearable technology, can support stroke survivors in their transition from the hospital to their homes.

-- managing interactions with health professionals across different clinics
+- managing fatigue and interactions with health professionals across different clinics

 - supporting changing relationships with partners and family members

 - mindfulness, resilience and mental health.